 Although Provenge is more effective when the patient's disease is less progressed (see this link), it was not any more effective when used for mHSPC in one small study (see this link).
 There are several clinical trials to help determine whether immunotherapy can play a role in extending the time that a man can stay on active surveillance (see this link and this one and this one).

 At some point, cancer cells start displaying antigens that can be recognized by the immune system as "non-self," but it is not clear when that occurs in prostate cancer progression.
-Perhaps the fragments generated by chemo or radiation may make the cancer more susceptible to immune attack (see this link).
+Perhaps the fragments generated radiation may make the cancer more susceptible to immune attack (see this link).
+However, chemo, which also generates antigen fragments, has failed to stimulate an immunotherapy response from checkpoint inhibitors.
+The combination of docetaxel with a checkpoint inhibitor has proven to be ineffective in this trial and this one.
 It is also unclear when immune infiltration into tumors can occur, when checkpoint inhibitors (like PD-L1) begin to appear, and when regulatory T cells are overwhelmed by killer T-cells.
 Pro- and anti-inflammatory cytokines undoubtedly play a role in immune signaling and may occur at different stages.

 Early Use of Radiopharmaceuticals